RedHatNordicsSA/ansible-roadshow/labs/lab-1/README.md

 ```
 Where x, y and z values are replaced by the ip numbers for **Managed Systems** IP addresses assigned to you.

-**Optionally**, create the content in a text editor on your laptop and paste below (with your IP-addresses) text into a terminal:
+:boom: **Optionally**, create the content in a text editor on your laptop and paste below (with your IP-addresses) text into a terminal:
 ```
 cat << 'EOF' >$WORK_DIR/hosts
 [lbservers]